bigfoothq/clada/cdd.md

    - `shared/` directories contain dependency-free utilities
    - Visible to all code at their level and below
    - Cannot depend on components

 2. **Core visibility**:
-   - `core/` documentation is visible to all components at that level
+   - `core/` orchestrates components and can import from them
-   - Components can see parent `core/doc/` but not sibling components
+   - `core/` documentation describes system architecture and component interactions
-   - Core cannot see into components
+   - Components cannot see or import from `core/` (prevents circular dependencies)

 3. **Component isolation**:
    - Components are isolated from siblings
-   - Can only see their own content and parent core docs
+   - Can only see their own content and `shared/`
    - Nested components inherit parent component context

 4. **Test boundaries**: